Sanix-Darker/sanixdk.xyz/content/blogs/how-to-add-website-analytics-using-only-nginx.md

 This was a really really really BAD idea.... did i said "really" enough ?

+Why ? well... basically, most of my blogs are markdowns, to match the 'modern way of browsing the internet' i made a `lib.c` that rule the website build (am not going to go deeper on this article tho).

-But hey, making mistakes makes you grow (Spoiler alert am still DUMB af, at this day).
+But hey, making mistakes makes you grow... right ?....
+RIGHHHT ?

-So, the problem with building something html/markdown only is that you don't have JS involves... and tbh, that was the first point (not because i hate modern JS *heavy :wink: to my JS homies*);
+Anyway, the problem with building something html/markdown only is that you don't have JS involves... and tbh, that was the first point (not because i hate modern JS *heavy :wink: to my JS homies*);

 Therefore, it was a 'NO GO on google analytics' for me...